 |Canon 5D Mark II||Y||mono||mono||Y||-||mini||2.0||-||-||-|

 |Leica S Typ 006||Y||-||-||-||-||mini||2.0||-||-||-|

 It is notable that the S Typ 007 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1DX Mark II does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1DX Mark II and the S Typ 007 are recent models that are part of the current product line-up.
-The S Typ 007 replaced the earlier Leica S Typ 006, while the 1DX Mark II followed on from the Canon 1DX.
+The S Typ 007 is a recent model that features in the current product line-up of Leica.
+In contrast, the 1DX Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D X Mark II and the Leica S Typ 007?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D X Mark II: